Craig Woodcroft: Coaching career

 Woodcroft is the founder of the Northern Edge Hockey Academy.
 In 2010-11, he served as president of Hockey Operations for the Sioux City Musketeers of the United States Hockey League.

 Woodcroft served as Skill Development Coach for the St. Louis Blues from 2010 to 2012 and was director of the Nashville Predators' Rookie Development Camp between 2012 and 2014.

 In 2014, Woodcroft signed a two-year deal as associate coach of German DEL side Adler Mannheim.
 In his first year, serving under head coach Geoff Ward, Woodcroft helped guide the Adler squad to the German championship title.
 In February 2016, he was promoted to Adler Mannheim head coach after Greg Ireland was fired.
 Woodcroft left Mannheim after the 2015-16 season and was named head coach of HC Dinamo Minsk of the Kontinental Hockey League (KHL) in April 2016.

 On June 26, 2017, it was announced that Woodcroft would become the new head coach of Genève-Servette HC, signing a three-year deal with the team.
 On July 25, 2017 he was named an assistant coach of Canada's men's team for the 2018 Winter Olympics in Pyeongchang, Korea.
 Serving as assistant coach to Willie Desjardins, Woodcroft helped Canada win the 2017 Spengler Cup.
 He guided Genève-Servette to an 8th place finish in the 2017-18 regular season before falling short to defending champion SC Bern in playoff-quarterfinals.
 Woodcroft was relieved of his duties as Genève-Servette head coach on April 3, 2018.
 In July 2019, he again signed with HC Dinamo Minsk to begin a second stint as head coach at the club.

-The current head coach of the Kontinental Hockey League club Dynamo (Minsk), which he led earlier in the 2016/2017 season.
+Formerly head coach of the Kontinental Hockey League club Dynamo (Minsk), which he led earlier in the 2016/2017 season.
 He was a member of the coaching staff of the national ice hockey team of Belarus as an assistant coach during three Ice Hockey World Championships.
-From November 2, 2021, the head coach of the Belarus national team.
+From November 2, 2021, he was the head coach of the Belarus national team.

+On February 5, 2025, he was named head coach of the Straubing Tigers in Germany.